isstac/spf-wca/README.md

 Before continuing, make sure that `jpf-core` and `jpf-symbc` are installed.

-To install SPF-WCA, update your `site.properties` file (usually `~/.jpf/site.properties`) with the path to your SPF-WCA directory.
+To install SPF-WCA, update your `site.properties` file (usually `~/.jpf/site.properties`) and set the `spf-wca` variable to point to the directory of your SPF-WCA installation.
 ```
 spf-wca=/path/to/spf-wca
 ```